The House of Belonging

 * * *

-Hours later, grimy from the last of the tunnel clearing and bone weary from lifting cross beams, Cullen stood with the crew, a few still huffing from the heavy morning work, staring at the crumbling concrete steps that led up to Clinton from the South Well.
+Hours later, grimy from tunnel clearing and bone weary from lifting cross beams, Cullen stood with the crew.
+A few still huffed from the heavy morning work of propping up the passage, while they all stared at the crumbling concrete steps that led up to Clinton from the South Well.

-The passage, crouch height when they’d started, had to be cleared and stabilized.
-Neither Cullen nor Vincent nor Winslow were much help that first day, leaving Kanin and Mouse to the initial evacuation.
+The passage, crouch height because of grit and rock debris when they’d started, had to be emptied and braced.
+None of taller men—Cullen, Vincent, Winslow—were much help that first day, leaving Kanin and Mouse to the initial evacuation.

-And Vincent—hands fisted, circling, waiting for the smaller men to pass out the buckets, poised to jump at any sign of instability.
-Cullen offered an understanding rap on the shoulder and a quick step to toss the rubble when his turn came.
+And Vincent, probably still rattled from his and Father’s experience of water + rock = rubble, poised to jump at any sign of instability —hands fisted, pacing, waiting for the smaller men to pass out buckets.
+Cullen offered a friendly shoulder rap and a quick step to toss the pails when his turn came.
 No words passed between them, but the gestures seemed appreciated.
 It was almost worth today’s aching muscles and splinters from the rough-hewn bracers to see Vincent ease as they were hammered home.

 Now Winslow and Kanin debated on how to approach the stair repair.
 Mouse, Foster, Vincent, and Cullen himself watched the darting ideas, trying to stay out of the line of fire.
-Useless chatter, if he knew anything, standing back from the rest.
-Without Father’s maps and Father’s input, this was an exercise in futility.
+Useless, if he knew anything, standing back from the rest.
+Without Father’s maps and Father’s input, this was an exercise in conjecture.

 The water damage to the stairs and surrounding walls was as extensive as the fallen passage.
 It needed to be mitigated, for sure, or the stairs entirely rerouted.
 Kanin advocated for safer, dryer ground, while Winslow wanted to build a wooden set over the crumbled ones and be done.